Fire damages NJ playground for kids with special needs

 This fire isn't the first time a playground in the community has been burned.
 In 2009 someone set fire to a playground in the Avenel section of town and in 2012, a deliberately set fire destroyed a school playground in the Colonia neighborhood.

-Officials hope anyone with information will come forward.
+It does not appear the fires are related, but officials hope anyone with information will come forward.

 ----------